top of page

 Robin Williams is weird in Barry Levinson's "Toys."

 Barry Levinson started as a mainstream screenwriter (who often wrote with his very talented ex-wife Valerie Curtain) and graduated to directing in the early 80's.
 He directed stuff like "Diner," "The Natural," "Young Sherlock Holmes," "Good Morning Vietnam," and others.
-He won an Academy Award for directing "Rain Man," which is as dull and mainstream a movie as you could get.
+He won an Academy Award for directing "Rain Man," which is as dull and mainstream a movie as you get.

-He is also ridiculously underappreciated as a true auteur, and should be regularly mentioned in the same breath as Welles, Hitchcock, Truffaut, Kurosawa, Scorsese, etc. He is an absolute giant.
+He is also ridiculously underappreciated as a true auteur and should be regularly mentioned in the same breath as Welles, Hitchcock, Truffaut, Kurosawa, Scorsese, etc. He is an absolute giant.

 Even the graphics in the trailer for "Buddy Buddy" were weird.

-From time to time Wilder got weird: "Fedora," "Avanti!," "One, Two, Three," and, my favorite Wilder movie of all time, "Ace in the Hole," are all pretty damn weird.
+From time to time, Wilder got weird: "Fedora," "Avanti!," "One, Two, Three," and my favorite Wilder movie of all time, "Ace in the Hole," are all pretty damn weird.
 But no Billy Wilder movie approaches his film "Buddy Buddy" on the weirdness scale.

-Luckily "Breezy" from1973, was released the same year as the excellent "High Plains Drifter," which is why no one remembers it...thank God.
+Luckily, "Breezy," from 1973, was released the same year as the excellent "High Plains Drifter," which is why no one remembers it...thank God.

 I'll just describe the plot to you, and that's all you'll need to hear.
-William Holden stars as a divorced, middle-aged real estate agent who picks up a teenage hitchhiker (Kay Lenz, who was 18 when the film was shot, but looked 14) and they begin a forbidden love affair.
+William Holden stars as a divorced, middle-aged real estate agent who picks up a teenage hitchhiker (Kay Lenz, who was 18 when the film was shot but looked 14), and they begin a forbidden love affair.
 Yeah, it's not only weird, it's creepy.

-Quick side note, in Paul Thomas Anderson's 2021 masterpiece "Licorice Pizza," which is partially about Hollywood in the early 70's, there is a scene in which Alana Haim's character auditions for a movie, and that movie is supposed to be "Breezy," and Sean Penn is basically playing William Holden.
+Quick side note: In Paul Thomas Anderson's 2021 masterpiece Licorice Pizza, which is partially about Hollywood in the early 1970s, there is a scene in which Alana Haim's character auditions for a movie.
+That movie is supposed to be Breezy, and Sean Penn is basically playing William Holden.

 So, inexplicably, Martin Scorsese directed the ridiculous video for weirdo Michael Jackson's idiotic song "Bad."